grafana/k6-cloud-openapi-client-go/README.md

 Default configuration comes with `Servers` field that contains server objects as defined in the OpenAPI specification.

-Alternatively, can define your own server:
+Alternatively, you can define your own server list with:

 ```go
 cfg := k6.NewConfiguration()